fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Remove-AzureRmRoleDefinition.md

 # Remove-AzureRmRoleDefinition

 ## SYNOPSIS
-Deletes a custom role in Azure RBAC.
+Removes a custom role in Azure RBAC.
-The role to be deleted is specified using the Id property of the role.
-Delete will fail if there are existing role assignments made to the custom role.

 ## SYNTAX